 Pressure or irritation with activity

 Numbness or tingling

 Often, people with osteochondroma will have no symptoms at all.

 When they do happen, symptoms of osteochondroma may look like other health problems.
 Always talk with your healthcare provider for a diagnosis.

 How is osteochondroma diagnosed?

-Your healthcare provider will review your medical history and do a physical exam.
+Your healthcare provider will review your health history and do a physical exam.
 Other tests include:

 X-ray.
 This test uses invisible electromagnetic energy beams to make images of tissues, bones, and organs.

-CT scan.
-This test uses of X-rays and computer technology to make images (often called slices) of the body.
+Computerized tomography (CT) scan.
+This test uses X-rays and a computer to make images of the body.
 A CT scan shows detailed images of any part of the body, including the bones, muscles, fat, and organs.
 CT scans are more detailed than general X-rays.